LucasJavaudin/javaudin_cv/cv.typ

 = Conference Activity

 == Presentations at Conferences

 #conference(
+  title: "Analyzing the determinants of intermodality trips with an aggregation of mobility surveys",
+  conference: "AFET Third Annual Conference",
+  location: "Lyon, FR",
+  date: "November 19–20",
+  year: "2025",
+)

+#conference(
   title: "Impact of Low Emission Zones on Spatial and Economic Inequalities using a Dynamic Transport Simulator",